Skip to content

 Prerequisites and Basic Requirements

-• Operating System: Linux-based server with Docker and Docker Compose installed.
+• Operating System: Linux-based system with Docker and Docker Compose installed.

-• Privileges: Root or sudo access is required to create directories and manage Docker containers.
+• Privileges: Root access or sudo privileges are required to create directories, manage Docker containers, and configure the proxy.

-• Domain Configuration: The server must be configured to handle traffic for the hostkey.in zone.
+• Domain: The server must be associated with the hostkey.in zone.

 FQDN of the Final Panel

-The application is accessible via the following Fully Qualified Domain Name (FQDN):
+The application is accessible via the following Fully Qualified Domain Name (FQDN) on the hostkey.in domain:

 File and Directory Structure

-The deployment utilizes the following directory structure on the host server:
+The deployment utilizes the following directory structure on the host system:

-• /root/splunk: The primary directory containing the Docker Compose configuration file.
+• /root/splunk: The primary directory containing the Docker Compose configuration and related files.

-• /data/nginx/user_conf.d: The directory mounted for custom Nginx user configurations.
+• /data/nginx/user_conf.d: The directory containing custom Nginx configuration files for the proxy.

 Application Installation Process

 The application is deployed using Docker Compose.
-The installation involves generating a configuration file and starting the containers.
+The installation process involves the following steps:

 Docker Containers and Their Deployment